 Or hey, nail up a picture of Burt Reynolds (haha, yep, I’m old but not that old), Justin Beiber, or Ronda Rousey on the wall.

 If there’s an athlete or musician that rings your bell then cover the whole damn room in their image.
 Whatever.
 I don’t care.
 But have fun, make it work for you.

 This might not seem important but it is.

 Remember how we’ve been talking about how to avoid all those ways you can sabotage your home workout?

 Our lazy human nature will pounce on this excuse like a girl on a loaf of bread after a week (or hour) of no carbs.
 (It’ll only take me a second to disinfect this, scrub that and arrange those and then I’ll start my workout…which never happens.)

 Remove the Diaper Genie from your exercise area.
-Steam-clean the carpet where Fido peed or your cousin puked last year.
+Steam-clean the carpet where Buster peed or your cousin puked last year.
 Don’t pile up the laundry or bills in your exercise space.